Elaidzha1940/EchoAI/README.md

 ☕️ EchoAI.
 =====

-EchoAI - your intelligent companion, reflecting your thoughts and amplifying your voice.
+#### EchoAI - your intelligent companion, reflecting your thoughts and amplifying your voice.

+- [Feature] Update project setting

 -----